The California Academy of Appellate Lawyers

 A photo collage dated July 1974 shows former Third District Justice Leonard Friedman listening intently to someone just beyond view at the Academy's first annual Ojai Seminar.
 It might have been Kaus or Marcus Kaufman, both of whom went on to serve on the California Supreme Court, or then- Ninth Circuit Judge Shirley Hufstedler, or Justice Lynn ("Buck") Compton, who served on the Second District Court of Appeal but is more recently known for his service in Easy Company, portrayed in the HBO series "Band of Brothers."
 That first Ojai meeting brought these noted judges together with a complement of appellate lawyers including Ellis Horvitz, Raoul Kennedy, Michael Berger, Hillel Chodos, Gideon Kanner, as well as the late Paul Selvin, Burt Goldstein, Cyril Viadro, and Edward Lascher.

-There have been 35 "Ojai" meetings since 1974.
-The venue has changed in recent years to Carmel Valley but the event is the same: The Academy invites eight to ten appellate justices to brainstorm about appellate issues and to share dinner.
+There have been 40 spring meetings since 1974 in venues around the state, but the event is the same: the Academy invites eight to ten appellate justices to brainstorm about appellate issues and to share dinner.
 The food is excellent, the wine carefully selected, and the conversation stimulating.
 Chief Justices Cantil-Sakauye, George, Lucas, and Bird have all attended, as well as every other Supreme Court justice (usually just one per year), most other Court of Appeal justices, and many Ninth Circuit judges.
 Participants meet around a hollow square table for several hours Saturday morning and again Sunday morning.
 Pending cases are off limits as topics of conversation but the Academy has debated a host of issues involving the policies and administration of appeals courts such as appellate ethics, publication of opinions, reliance on staff attorneys, division size, appellate rule changes, the value of oral argument, judicial elections, memorandum opinions, and sanctions for frivolous appeals.
 The ground rule is confidentiality, and the exchanges are frank and sometimes surprising, even to the judges, who do not always get a chance to learn how their counterparts in other districts and divisions approach issues.
 As one former justice put it:

 "[W]e rarely receive attorney input in the area of appellate procedure and process itself.
 Meeting with your group, both formally and informally between sessions, was quite helpful and has caused me to rethink many of the ways we conduct our court business.
 Nothing deflates judicial arrogance better than a candid exchange of views with a bunch of appellate experts."